 The scientific program for the workshop is organised by Charlotte Vastel and Jes Jørgensen.
 You can contact us through the E-mail below.

 The workshop will be held at the Natural History Museum of Denmark located in the centre of Copenhagen.
 The museum is easily reached in about 15 minutes by Metro or regular train from Copenhagen Airport to Nørreport Station.
 We will not organise a block reservation of hotel rooms, but there are plenty of options in the vicinity of the museum.
+The workshop will start around 9am on Wednesday November 8th and end in the mid-afternoon on Thursday November 9th in order to ensure that the participants can catch flights back that same evening

 In the evening of November 8th, we will organise a workshop dinner at the Natural History Museum sponsored by Centre for Star and Planet Formation.